Investing in the Music Industry

 Music’s rise as an alternative asset class

-Money poured into music catalogs after the Covid-19 fueled recovery.
+Money poured into music catalogs in the early 2020s.

 Major record labels, private equity firms, and specialist funds such as Hipgnosis spent a total of more than $12 billion on the rights to songs by artists such as Tina Turner and The Beach Boys, based on data from MIDiA Research.
 The money that went into music rights was more than double the previous record set in 2020.